Our fantastic tattoo artists

 Dotwork is a tattoo style that is very delicate and made up of many dots, and it can also be called pointillism.
 This style of tattooing can take many hours and a lot of patience from both the artist and client.

 Sacred Geometry uses shapes and patterns found in nature, with geometric shapes as the drawing's essential starting point.
-Sometimes designs are layered on top of each other to create a sense of depth within the tattoo and usually done with larger pieces like the last example by Dan.
+Sometimes designs are layered on top of each other to create a sense of depth within the tattoo and usually done with larger pieces.

 The first example by Eszter is a much more delicate piece with different shades of black and grey, which create a stunning effect.